 Patients will usually feel the immediate effects of PRP therapy after it is performed and during the next few weeks the collagen will begin to grow and generate more and more healthy cells underneath the skin.
 That is when the optimum results of the procedure are felt.
-Your practitioner may suggest a course of PRP treatments (usually three) in order to maximise your results.
+Your Medical Practitioner may suggest a course of PRP treatments (usually three) in order to maximise your results.

 What are the side effects of PRP?